 For the past few years I have seen coke ovens in the yard of a private residence off of Armbrust Hecla Road.
 Today we decided to knock on the door and see if we could have a look.
 Thank you Michelle for letting us check out your coke ovens!!

-The Veteran Coke Works were constructed a couple years earlier than Boyer.
-Built in 1902 by the Veteran Coke Company of Greensburg, the Veteran Coke Works initially contained 60 ovens.
-The Veteran Coke Company also ran the Veteran Water Supply Company and built a reservoir near Armbrust on Baker Run.
+The Veteran Coke Works were constructed over a decade earlier than Boyer.
+Veteran is first mentioned under this name in 1902, and is listed as being owned by the Veteran Coke Company of Greensburg.
+The Veteran Coke Works initially contained 60 ovens.
+This company also ran the Veteran Water Supply Company and built a reservoir near Armbrust on Baker Run.
 This reservoir served the coke works of the area as well as supplying municipal water for the borough of Youngwood.
 The reservoir encompassed 50 acres and touched no coal fields which could potentially damage the water quality.
 The coke plants as well as Youngwood were gravity fed from the reservoir.

 By 1911 the Veteran Coke Works is listed as having 80 ovens.
 The total production for the Veteran Mine and Coke Works in 1912 was 61,020 tons of coal and 40,042 tons of coke.
 The Veteran Coke Company was an early incarnation of the Mount Pleasant Coke Company.
 All of this stuff gets connected somehow!
 For more information on the key players in this company, please see my earlier post I did on Carpentertown.